nisharao321/exp3/aim.md

-Study of pitot tubes and measurements of air velocity in a ventilation duct with the help of pitot tube and U-tube manometer.
+Study of pitot tubes and measurements of Air Velocity in a Ventilation Duct with the help of pitot tube and U-tube manometer.